Management Of Expectations

-An Objet resin printer does offer a gloss setting, but this is only where there is no support material on in contact with the part.
-There is always support material on the underside, so you will always have a matt finish on one side, meaning you options are full matt (a layer of support material covering the whole model) or half gloss (matt where support material is in contact with the build material, gloss where it is not).
+An Objet resin printer does offer a gloss setting, but this is only where there is no support material in contact with the part.
+There is always support material on the underside, so you will always have a matt finish on one side, meaning your options are full matt (a layer of support material covering the whole model) or half gloss (matt where support material is in contact with the build material, gloss where it is not).

 This replacement radiogram knob has a gloss finish on the front face, but a matt finish on the underside (the ridged part and the smaller cylinder) where it has been in contact with the support material.
 It is not possible to print it completely gloss, and the half gloss setting is only available on the resin printer.
 FYI, this part has been drawn up in CAD, not 3D scanned.

 You can print mechanisms pre-assembled

 In theory, yes, in practice, yes, but is it worth it?
 No.